Brief History

 Comments Box SVG iconsUsed for the like, share, comment, and reaction icons

-MISSING/RUNAWAY: Officers are working to find Shamoni Cabbagestalk, 15.
+RUNAWAY: Officers are working to find Itaca Arason Batts, 17.

-She is described as 5 feet 5 inches tall, weighs about 100 lbs., has long-black braided hair and brown eyes.
-Cabbagestalk was last seen wearing black leggings and a black hoodie.
+He is 5 feet 7 inches tall, weighs about 145 lbs., has black hair and brown eyes and was last seen wearing all black clothing.

-If you see her or know where to find her, call the Sumter Police Department at 803-436-2700 or the nearest law enforcement agency.
+If you see him or know where he is, call the Sumter Police Department, 803-436-2700, or the nearest law enforcement agency.
 Always dial 911 in an emergency.

 ...
 See MoreSee Less

-MISSING/RUNAWAY: Officers are working to find Shamoni Cabbagestalk, 15.
+RUNAWAY: Officers are working to find Itaca Arason Batts, 17.

-She is described as 5 feet 5 inches tall, weighs about 100 lbs., has long-black braided hair and brown eyes.
-Cabbagestalk was last seen wearing black leggings and a black hoodie.
+He is 5 feet 7 inches tall, weighs about 145 lbs., has black hair and brown eyes and was last seen wearing all black clothing.

-If you see her or know where to find her, call the Sumter Police Department at 803-436-2700 or the nearest law enforcement agency.
+If you see him or know where he is, call the Sumter Police Department, 803-436-2700, or the nearest law enforcement agency.
 Always dial 911 in an emergency.

 ...
 See MoreSee Less